-The SIV field contains the synthetic initialization vector output by AES-SIV (see 11.9a.2.4).

 8.4.2.121e FILS session element

 The FILS session element is used for conveying the (unique) identifier of an in-progress FILS authentication protocol.
 The session identifier is chosen randomly by the non-AP STA in the FILS authentication protocol.
 The format of the FILS session element is shown in Figure <ANA-3> FILS session element.